 You can receive the rebate if you are referred with a Mental Health Treatment Plan by a GP.
 Alternatively, you are eligible if you are referred by a specialist such as a psychiatrist or paediatrician.
 Unlike GPs, psychiatrists and paediatricians do not need to create a Mental Health Treatment Plan.
-It is also important however that you bring the paperwork from your referring doctor to your first appointment, otherwise the rebate cannot be provided until the second session.
+It is also important however that you provide a copy of the relevant paperwork prior to your first appointment.
 A brief guide to what the paperwork should include can be found in the PDF document below (please see 'Getting the Right Documentation from your GP').

 DO I NEED A REFERRAL TO MAKE AN APPOINTMENT?